Skip to content

 • ~$196M unbacked WETH liabilities on Aave's Ethereum deployment; $177M-$236M across Aave, Compound V3, and Euler

 Contagion was modest.
 SparkLend, Fluid, Upshift, and Lido earnETH froze rsETH exposure.
 Morpho's isolated-market design held it to ~$1M.
-Ethena precautionarily paused its own LayerZero OFT bridges for about six hours, publicly noting no rsETH exposure.
-Total DeFi TVL fell more than $10B, most of that unrelated to rsETH and driven by pure psychology.
+Ethena paused its own LayerZero OFT bridges for about six hours as a precaution, publicly noting no rsETH exposure.
+Total DeFi TVL fell more than $10B, most of that unrelated to rsETH and driven by broader risk-off flows.

-The governance thread doesn't hide the frustration.
 Forum user jack wrote: "Complete lack of risk management for this asset.
 The deposit cap should have been significantly smaller."
-ApuMallku zoomed out: "Relying on manual intervention is no longer a viable security strategy for a protocol of this scale."
+ApuMallku put it more broadly: "Relying on manual intervention is no longer a viable security strategy for a protocol of this scale."

 Three of the four biggest DeFi losses of the past fourteen months (Bybit $1.5B, Drift $270-286M, Kelp $292M) had no Solidity bug.
 The fourth, the $223M Cetus overflow, did.
-But the attackers have moved on: signing infrastructure, multisig social engineering, and now a single verifier parameter misconfigured at deployment.
+Attackers have moved off Solidity.
+They're hitting signing infrastructure, multisig social engineering, and bridge configuration parameters instead.

 Every downstream integrator could have read those configs before accepting rsETH as collateral.
-Nobody did, because DVN thresholds aren't in the audit scope.
+None did.
+DVN thresholds are outside the scope of most smart-contract audits, so they sit in a blind spot.

 Lessons for DeFi Security